TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

 >
 > If you choose to use our referral service to tell a friend about our site, we will ask you for your friend’s name and email address.
 We will automatically send your friend a one-time email inviting him or her to visit the site.
 Symantec does not store your friend’s name and email address after sending the one-time email.
 Note that this is not available in jurisdictions where this method of referral is prohibited, such as the European Union.
 >
+> _Information from Other Sources_
+>
+> Information we collect about you may be aggregated with information we receive from third parties.
+>
+> _Data Aggregation_
+>
+> In general, we may combine and aggregate data we receive from various sources, including but not limited to user generated profiles, cookies, email analytics, etc.
+>

 You make the decision whether to proceed with any activity that requests personal information.
 If you do not wish to provide the requested information, however, you may not be able to complete the transaction or functionality on the site if the information is essential to complete the transaction or functionality.

 3.2 Cookies _About cookies_ Cookies are small text files that are placed on your computer by websites that you visit or certain emails you open.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide business and marketing information to the owners of the site.
 Cookies also enable a web site to tailor information presented to you based on your browsing preferences, such as language and geographical region.
-For more detailed information about cookies visit www.allaboutcookies.org. **To opt out from behavioural advertising by networks adhering to the Network Advertising Initiative visit http://www.networkadvertising.org/managing/opt\_out.asp.** _Use of cookies by Symantec_ The cookies used on this site are described according to the following cookie categories: **Strictly Necessary.** These cookies do not collect any information about you that could be used for marketing purposes or to track your navigation on other websites. **Functionality.** We do not use functionality cookies to target you with advertisements on other websites.
+For more detailed information about cookies visit www.allaboutcookies.org. **To opt out from behavioural advertising by networks adhering to the Network Advertising Initiative visit http://www.networkadvertising.org/managing/opt\_out.asp.** _Use of cookies by Symantec_ The cookies used on this site are described according to the following cookie categories: **Strictly Necessary.** These cookies do not collect any information about you that could be used for marketing purposes or to track your navigation on other websites. **Performance.** These cookies do not collect any information about you that could be used for marketing purposes, to track your navigation on other websites, or to send you targeted ads. _These cookies collect information about how visitors use our website, for instance which pages they go to most often, and if they get error messages from web pages.
+These cookies don’t collect information that identifies you._ **Functionality.** We do not use functionality cookies to target you with advertisements on other websites.
 These cookies allow the website to detect some features of your device, for instance if you are using a mobile to navigate, and to remember choices you make (such as your user name, language or region you are in) and provide enhanced, more personal features.
 These cookies can be used to remember changes made to text size, fonts and other parts of web pages that can be customized.
 They may also be used to provide services you asked for such as watching a video, initiating a chat, or commenting on a blog.
 These cookies cannot track browsing activity on other websites. **Targeting Cookies.** Targeting cookies on our sites are linked to services provided by third parties.
 Our third party provides these services in return for recognising that you have visited our website.
 If you have registered your product and created a Norton Account, we will match the information gathered from our cookies with any information you have given us about yourself, or that is stored in your Norton Account, or that we have otherwise collected about you for the purposes explained in this Privacy Statement. **You can opt out from these cookies by adjusting your browser settings to reject cookies.
 If you have previously visited our websites, you may also have to delete any existing cookies from your browser.** **Many of our cookies are functionality cookies and some of these cookies are managed for us by third parties.
 You can control the use of these cookies through your browser settings, but if you opt out from them, we may be unable to offer some services or support and we may also be unable to remember your preferences or that you did not want a certain service.** 3.2.1 Symantec.com Cookies Strictly Necessary Cookies **Purposes**

 *   Keeping track of your login
 *   Putting merchandise in your cart